nktnlx/side_projects/6_ya_ad_internship/README.md

-Yandex Advertising Analytics -- my solutions to the test tasks applying for Yandex Advertising Analytics internship program: Python, Pandas, SQL, presentation and conclusion.
+Yandex Advertising Analytics -- my solutions to the test tasks applying for Yandex Advertising Analytics internship program: Python, Pandas, SQL, presentation, recommendations how to improve advertising campaign efficiency and conclusions.

 Tasks and the presentation are in Russian.